GiulSposito/ISLR/Chapter01 - Intro/Curse_of_Dimensionality.md

 ![](Curse_of_Dimensionality_files/figure-html/one_dim-1.png)<!-- -->

-Let's supose that we need to get 10% of points around `x=50` (100 points), what is the size of interval necessary to get these points?
+Let's suppose that we need to get 10% of points around `x=50` (100 points), what is the size of interval necessary to get these points?

 ```r